Teaching Our Students

 - If any member of your household has tested positive for, or is awaiting a test result for COVID-19, please contact the school right away.
 If you or your child is awaiting the results of a COVID-19 test, please stay home until you have the result.

-- Hand sanitizing stations will be placed throughout the school.
+- Hand sanitizing stations are placed throughout the school.

 - Age-Appropriate signage with information on proper hygiene and how to avoid germ transmission will be posted.

-- Our facilities team will continue to clean classrooms, bathrooms, shared spaces and playground equipment with a specific focus on doorknobs, light switches, faucet handles, work surfaces, student desks, tables, and technology.
+- Our facilities team continues to clean classrooms, bathrooms, shared spaces and playground equipment with a specific focus on doorknobs, light switches, faucet handles, work surfaces, student desks, tables, and technology.
+They will use approved EPA products.

 - Our evening cleaning crew will disinfect hard surfaces each evening and use the disinfecting mister purchased through fund-a-need at Beau Geste.